Skip to content

 Troubleshooting and Performance

-If your computer feels slow when looking through folders with lots of big files, the preview pane might be the cause, and hiding it can help improve performance.
+If your computer feels slow when opening folders with many large files, the preview pane could be slowing things down, and hiding it can help your Windows 11 PC run faster.

 If you do not see a preview, ensure the file type is supported.
 Also, check if your thumbnail previews are turned off in the Folder Options settings.